Ordered Patch Theory

 These are not two independent results that happen to point to the same structure.
 They are the same result viewed from two directions:

-From the first-person perspective: The observer experiences the traversal of the C_{\max} aperture as phenomenal consciousness (Agency Axiom).
-The observer experiences branch selection as will — the irreducible sense that I chose.
-Both experiences are reports from the same structural locus: the gap between what the codec is and what it can model about itself.
+1. From the first-person perspective: The observer experiences the traversal of the per-frame B_{\max} aperture as phenomenal consciousness (Agency Axiom).
+The observer experiences being on one realized thread of the under-determined Forward Fan as felt agency — the first-person signature of being on one realized continuation, including the sense that I chose.
+Both are first-person reports shaped by the same structural fact: the gap between what the codec is and what it can model about itself.

 4.1 Relationship to Regional Identity Theories